 The FastBooks Solutions Model also automatically populates and updates the tax statement after each month of business [data] is entered.
 The Model Segment 6 tax statement revenue and expense lines are populated by the Year-to-Date Income-Statement results generated in Model Segment 8.

 In contrast; the only Income-Statement that the QuickBooks financial software program can create is in a traditional Income-Statement or a trial balance format.
-The traditional Income-Statement format used by all publicly held businesses who are required to issue both quarterly and annual financial statements and operate under the rules and regulations required by all companies in the public sector of the economy.
+The traditional Income-Statement format used by publicly held businesses who are required to issue both quarterly and annual financial statements and operate under the rules and regulations required by companies in the public sector of the economy.
 The traditional “Revenue Minus Cost-of-Sales=Gross Profit” Income-Statement format created in QuickBooks is not an appropriate Income-Statement format for any self-employed or home-based service business.

 There is no logical reason for a service-based business to classify and group business expenses in the manner required to determine a “Gross Profit subtotal” line within the structure of the Income-Statement.
 A subtotal calculation of “gross-profit” has no value for a service-based business and is not a requirement in any of the IRS federal tax forms for businesses who file business annual federal tax filings under the “cash method of accounting.”